jcortell/blog/site/content/post/2020-02-02-processing-thousands-files.md

 coverMeta: out
 ---

-Having a <abbr title="JavaScript, APIs, and Markup">JAM</abbr> stack with a static generator CMS  under VC in Git with automated CI/CD through a global CDN is great for many reasons (speed, security, scalability...) but what happens when a new version decides to change which characters are accepted in the build and which ones are deemed invalid?
-Then you have a problem that in my case spawn over more than two thousand files.
-How to fix it without spending days with a word processor?
+How to fix a problem that spawns over more than two thousand files without spending days with a word processor?
 CLI to the rescue.

 <!--more-->

+Having a JAM[^jam] stack with a static generator CMS[^cms]  under VC[^vc] in Git with automated CI/CD[^cid] through a global CDN[^cdn] is great for many reasons (speed, security, scalability...) but what happens when a new version decides to change which characters are accepted in the build and which ones are deemed invalid?
+Then you have a problem that in my case spawn over more than two thousand files.

-I'm not nearly as much of a CLI master as my friends Alvaro or Santiago.
+I'm not nearly as much of a CLI[^cli] master as my friends Alvaro or Santiago.
 But I love to learn new tricks, and get a kick out of the power of the terminal.

 In this case I had to locate a number of "offending characters" (left overs from a previous blog engine migration, that handled the text encoding differently) in thousands of files, and then do a "replace with" in all of them at once.